empus/armour/README.md

 		The 'hold' value is optional whereby 3:2 implies 3:2:2

 		Leaving this optional field out, effectively would imply a value of '1:1:1'

-		In the case of 'text' entries, this means lines:secs, setting the number of lines that must be spoken in a period before the match will be made.
-An optional warning can be sent on the first line.

 		ex.
 5		Add pattern for lower case nicks and lower case unresolved idents, where 3 join in 1 second.